If you asked most people what color egg yolks are, they would likely answer yellow.

 In fact, these types of weeds can be cultivated in a landscape especially for your flock, as they’re low-maintenance and make a lovely, natural, and “wild” lawn that benefits other wildlife as well.

-Chickens are very handy helpers at the end of the season when most of my greens have bolted and become aphid-ridden.
 Let the chickens clean up those plants before you toss them into the compost.
 It’s a win for everybody!
 (Except the bugs, that is…)

 After a few weeks, you’ll be so used to seeing orange yolks (the way most of us have been conditioned to see yellow yolks) that you might even think they haven’t changed in color.

 Buy some eggs from the store and crack them into a bowl with your homegrown eggs—you’ll be stunned at the difference!

 This post updated from an article that originally appeared on March 7, 2013.